 Kava Supplements For A Boost In Sports Performance

-You may take kava supplements for a variety of reasons: to relax, to reduce stress, to socialise, or just because you like the taste.
+You may take kava supplements for a variety of reasons: to relax, to reduce stress, socialise, or just because you like the taste.
 But did you know that kava can also help with muscle recovery?
-So, it is a great option for sports and exercise enthusiasts out there…
+It is a great option for all the sports and exercise enthusiasts out in the world today.

 CHALLENGING THE VIEW OF TRADITIONAL VIEW OF KAVA

-The standard image people have of kava is of lying on a beach or in a kava bar sipping from a coconut shell.
-But that’s rapidly changing with the advent of kava shots, capsules, and powder.
-Kava is increasingly being taken as a supplement rather than just a social beverage.
+The standard image people have of kava is generally someone lying on a beach, or in a kava bar, sipping from a coconut shell.
+However, that is a rapidly a changing ideal with the advent of kava shots, capsules, and powder.
+Kava is increasingly being consumed as a health supplement, rather than simply a social beverage.

 “It helps with bumps and bruises, hydration and relaxation, especially after a long trip.”

-It turns out that it may help with even more than that and can actually help muscles recover and repair…
+As it turns out, kava may help with even more than ‘bumps and bruises’ and can in-fact assist recover and repair muscle tissue.

 KAVA SUPPLEMENTS & MUSCLE RECOVERY